bviktor/turboracle/README.md

 # turboracle

-Fully automated script to install **Oracle Database 12.1.0.2.0 Enterprise** on **Oracle Linux 7.2** with almost zero effort.
+Fully automated script to install **Oracle Database 12.1.0.2.0 Enterprise** on **Oracle Linux 7.2** with zero effort.
 Other releases are not supported.

 ## Prerequisites